Jak-3-Modifer/Jak-3-ReBalanced/README.md

 # Jak 3 ReBalanced Beta
 Serves as a base template for another future mod.
-A revitalized approach to rebalancing the various elements of Jak 3, including missions, enemies, weapons, vehicles, bosses, and overall difficulty.
-This fresh perspective aims to enhance gameplay by fine-tuning the difficulty, ensuring a more strategic and dynamic experience for casual players.
+A revitalized approach to rebalancing Jak 3's gameplay, including missions, enemies, weapons, vehicles, bosses, and overall difficulty.
+This fresh perspective aims to enhance gameplay by fine-tuning difficulty and ensuring a more strategic, dynamic experience for casual players.

 ## Mod Details (as of latest patch)